 Anatoly recalls with light sadness how, on the eve of the great war, he still managed to educate his formation recruits and novices.
 And on his first leave from the front, he transferred the children to adolescence: “I had two swarms - a girl’s and a boy’s.
 "Black Panthers" and "Unicorns".
 Then he transferred them to the “Witchers” and “Sorceresses” circles.
 That is why I have the call sign “Witcher”.

 He says he had a presentiment that there would be a big war, because he talked a lot with military friends.
-When there was a training camp for reservists and they called from the military registration and enlistment office with the question “Will you go?”, I always answered with joy.
-During one of these training camps at the Novoyavorovsky training ground, Anatoly for the first time, seven years ago, mastered the skills of a commander of a BM-21 “Grad” combat vehicle:
+When there were training camps for reservists and the military registration and enlistment office called with the question “Will you go?”, I always answered with joy.
+During one of these training camps at the Novoyavorovsky training ground, Anatoly for the first time, seven years ago, mastered the skills of a commander of a BM-21 Grad combat vehicle:

 “When things don't go according to plan, the adventure begins.
 This is how I perceive war.”